Janet Henderson’s Vegetarian Haggis

 "This is a recipe that my Grandmother Janet first made on her East Lothian farm in the 1960's.
 She had a passion for organic, local, vegetarian and vegan food and took a keen interest in early exponents of healthy eating."
 Barrie Henderson, grandson of Janet Henderson, founder of Hendersons of Edinburgh 1962-2020.

-HOT OFF THE PRESS - July 6th 2021 - Barrie Henderson is opening Hendersons - Eat Better Live Better near Bruntsfield this September.
-'I am really excited that this plan is now becoming reality and that soon we will be able to welcome you back into Hendersons.' https://www.instagram.com/hendersonseatbetter/
+On July 6th 2021 Barrie Henderson opened his own Hendersons - Eat Better Live Better near Bruntsfield.
+'I am really excited that this plan is now becoming reality and we are be able to welcome you back into Hendersons.' https://www.instagram.com/hendersonseatbetter/

 Facebook page